So I Hold My Breath When I Exercise, What is the Big Deal?

 Many of us hold our breath everyday…when we get out of bed, when we stand up, when we exercise and when we lift.
 How many of you just realized you were also holding your breath as you were reading this?

-Did any of you know our diaphragm (one of our primary breathing muscles) is one of our core muscles?
+Did any of you know our diaphragm (one of our primary breathing muscles) is also one of our core muscles?
 Many people mistakenly think that only their abdominals are their core, but we actually have a core cylinder.

 Pelvic floor won’t be the only one that suffers from that lack of breath.
-Our superficial back muscles (not the deep, core ones) will start to engage and over time you are the lucky recipient of chronic lower back pain.
+Our superficial back muscles (not the deep, core ones) will start to engage and over time you are the lucky recipient of chronic lower back or abdominal pain.
 Once this sets in, you are going to tighten that ribcage even more and that pain can start to spread up into the upper part of your back.

 Our neuromuscular system will not be retrained without daily practice.
 Perform this everyday and you will see huge changes in body and your mind.
+If you want additional and more individualized plans you can call to set up your evaluation at our clinic.

 You have to start somewhere, even if it’s in the middle of where you already are.– Elizabeth Hall